 Civil Engineering

 The Department of Civil, Construction, and Environmental Engineering offers a broad education in civil engineering, which covers mechanics and structures, soils, surveying, transportation, water resources, environmental engineering, and construction engineering management.
 Computer applications are emphasized in all areas.
-The program is based on a strong foundation of mathematics, physical sciences, humanities, and social sciences and is supported by a series of basic courses from other engineering disciplines.
+In addition to the Blazer Core, the program is based on a strong foundation of mathematics and physical sciences, and is supported by a series of basic courses from other engineering disciplines.
 The primary objective of the program is to prepare students for entry into the civil engineering profession as design engineers.

 Electives in the academic program may be selected from courses in construction engineering management, environmental engineering, structural engineering, and transportation engineering.
 These courses allow students to emphasize a particular area in their undergraduate academic program.
 Judicious selection of these electives may be used as additional preparation for a specific design career or for entry into a specialized civil engineering certificate or engineering graduate program.